DerekNonGeneric/proposal-assertion-error/README.md

 ## Related

-Good amount of implementations in existence today.
+Good amount of implementations in JS existence today.

 ### Predicates